-In 2013-14, the model slightly underestimates the number of LEAP recipients in comparison to the number of recipients in the underlying LEAP data (which stands at around 64,000).
+In 2013-14 and also in 2017-18, the model to a large extent underestimates the number of LEAP recipients in comparison to the number of recipients in the underlying LEAP data.
+External figures show that it stood at around 64,000 in 2013 and at 213,000 in 2018.
 This discrepancy may relate to the fact that we were not provided with the PMT formula and instead had to resort to using a simple consumption-level test.
-Furthermore, LEAP recipients are considered to be the poorest among the poor and, as such, external statistics may try as much as possible to include most people under this bracket.
+Furthermore, LEAP recipients are considered to be the poorest among the poor, and, as such, external statistics may try as much as possible to include most people under this bracket.
 Moreover, comparing with pilot studies in the year makes it difficult to get an accurate number of recipients.

-Some estimated tax receipts can be compared with external information received from the Ministry of Finance (see last column of Table A4 in the Annex).
-GHAMOD underestimates the revenue from labour income tax, but only slightly.
-On the other hand, the total VAT was underestimated by a larger margin by the model.
-This does not come as a surprise as the scope of VAT far exceeds the scope of the input data used for the model.
+Some estimated tax receipts can be compared with external information received from the Ministry of Finance (see last two columns of Table 4.4 in the Annex).
+For 2013, GHAMOD underestimates the revenue from labour income tax, but only slightly.
+On the other hand, the total VAT was underestimated by a larger margin by the model in 2013.
+This did not come as a surprise as the scope of VAT far exceeds the scope of the input data used for the model.
+However, in 2017, we over-simulate VAT revenues by significant margins compared with 2013.
+This can be attributed to accurate household expenditure variables captured in the new wave.

 The total state social security contribution is overestimated.
-In the input dataset, this benefit is expanded to cover a large group of people (formal sector workers and entrepreneurs) who in reality may not be paying social security contribution even though they fall into the formal category.
+In the input dataset, this benefit is expanded to cover a large group of people (formal sector workers and entrepreneurs) who in reality may not be paying social security contributions even though they fall into the formal category.
 Therefore, the difference between the data and the external statistics can result in a large difference in simulation results.